Goddess Athena

 Athena continues to inspire:

-• The wisdom and strategy as a guide to decisions.
+• -wisdom and strategyas a guide to decisions.

-• The balance of power and logic as an example of leadership.
+• -balance of power and logicas an example of leadership.

 Educational Summary

-Athena is the goddess of wisdom, strategy, war with a just purpose and justice.
-Through its myths, the ancient Greeks taught that knowledge and reason can guide power, strategy is necessary for success and wisdom can bring peace to a world full of chaos.
+Athena is the goddess ofwisdom, strategy, war with a just purpose and justice.
+Through their myths, the ancient Greeks taught that knowledge and reason can guide power, that strategy is essential for success, and that wisdom can bring peace to a world full of chaos.

 Main sanctuaries of Athena